singularity-sg/singularity-sg.github.io/_posts/2014-07-27-the-emergence-of-devops-and-the-fall-of-the-old-order.md

 ---
 layout: post
 title: "The Emergence of DevOps and the Fall of the Old Order"
-description: ""
+description: "Software Organisation in the New World"
-category:
+category: "Software Organisation"
-tags: []
+tags: ["DevOps"]
 ---
 {% include JB/setup %}